stephen-eades/ff-groupme-bot/README.md

 Setup your league's own Fantasy Football data GroupMe chatbot to display important league data at your command.
 Could not have completed this without the work of @apnorton, @stmorse and @tpagliocco.

 This now supports both Public and Private ESPN leagues.
 Private league users need to acquire cookies used for login.
+If you need help, check out this Chrome extension which can [get the cookies for you.](https://chrome.google.com/webstore/detail/espn-private-league-key-a/bakealnpgdijapoiibbgdbogehhmaopn?hl=en-US)

 ## Setup